CONSTITUTION OF THE ONTARIO CAVY CLUB

 (2) COMMITTEE CHAIRPERSONS

-Committee Chairperson as long as they have been a member of the Ontario Cavy Club Inc. for at least 2 years and are paid up members as at their date of
+Any Adult Member, any Life Member 18 years of age or older, or any person in a Family Membership 18 years of age or over is eligible to be appointed a Committee Chairperson as long as they have been a member of the Ontario Cavy Club Inc. for at least 2 years and are paid up members as at their date of appointment.

-(b) Chairperson of the Audit Committee must be a member in good standing but cannot be the Secretary Treasurer.
+Exceptions are: a) Chairperson of the Audit Committee must be a member in good standing but cannot be the Secretary Treasurer.

-(c) Chairperson of the Nominations Committee must be a member of the Board of Directors
+b) Chairperson of the Nominations Committee must be a member of the Board of Directors

 (3) Nominations for Chairpersons will be made by and approved by the Board.
-If the Chairperson of a Committee is not a member of the Board, he/she may
+If the Chairperson of a Committee is not a member of the Board, he/she may attend Board meetings on Presidential invitation in a non-voting capacity.
+Chairpersons will have a vote at their Committee meetings.

 (4) COMMITTEE MEMBERS

-Any Adult Member, any Life Member 16 years of age or older or any person in a Family Membership 16 years of age or over, may be a member of any
+Any Life Member 18 years of age or older or any person in a Family Membership 18 years of age or over, may be a member of any Committee if approved by the Board.
+Further any Youth member age 14 to 18 may sit on any one committee but not more than one without the approv al of the Board.
+These members will sit and participate with voice but no vote.

-to have an eligible non-Director member serve on his/her Committee.
+(5) All Committees are recommended to have minimum of 4 members including the Chairperson and the President.
+Every effort must be made by the Chairpersons to have an eligible non-Director member serve on his/her Committee.
 Members of all Committees must be approved by the Board.
 Eligible members may serve on more than 1 Committee if approved by the Board.

-(6) Any exceptions to the provisions of sections (4) or (5)above must be approved by the Board.
+(6) Any exceptions to the provisions of sections (4) or (5) above must be approved by the Board.

 (7) STANDING COMMITTEES

-31st.
+(c) By-Law Revision Committee: The Chairperson of this Committee will be appointed in the 4th calendar quarter of odd numbered years.
+The Chairperson and his/her Committee shall hold office for 2 years commencing January 1st of the year after the appointment of the Chairperson and ending 2 years hence on December31st.
 This Committee will receive and make recommendations for changes, additions, and/or deletions to the Ontario Cavy Club By-Laws and Constitution.
 The Chairperson is responsible to ensure that the provisions outlined in By-Law # 10 are adhered to.

-be responsible for all aspects of the Annual Convention except for the selection of judges.
+(d) Annual Club Convention Committee: The Chairperson for the following year’s Convention Committee will be appointed each year at the club’s annual year's convention.
+He/she will be responsible for all aspects of the Annual Convention except for the selection of judges.
 Sub Committees (if deemed necessary by the Chairperson) can be established by the Chairperson.

 By-Law # 4 - CONDUCTING CLUB BUSINESS

-(1) The business of this Club will be conducted by the Board,by the membership at the general meetings or by ballot where required.
-All issues at General,
+(1) The business of this Club will be conducted by the Board, by the membership at the general meetings or by ballot where required.
+All issues at General, Directors or Committee Meetings will be decided by a simple majority.

 (3) All business will be decided by a simple majority vote of the Board of Directors (if a Board meeting) or by a simple majority vote of the members (if a general meeting) in attendance at the meeting when the issue is put to a vote.
 A tie vote is considered a defeated motion.
+(4) All issues to be decided must be motioned by and seconded by a Director (if a Board meeting) or by a member (if a general meeting).
+Only paid-up members with voting privileges of the Ontario Cavy Club are permitted to make, second and vote at any club meeting.

 (5) If any member(s) can not attend a meeting, they may give their proxy to another member to be exercised at the meeting.
-This proxy must be in writing
+This proxy must be in writing and approved by the board, and be presented by the recipient at the meeting before it is exercised.
+Otherwise they are declared absent.
+Missing three consecutive committee meetings will mean that the member has resigned from that committee.

 (6) General meetings will be held quarterly with 1 in each calendar quarter.
 There must be a minimum of 3 general meetings in each calendar year.
 The Annual General Meeting will be held in the month of October, November or December